hzeller/bant/README.md

    Caveats:

-   * Can't currently see all sources of header included (e.g. `glob()` is not implemented yet).
    * Does not understand package groups in visibility yet; these will be considered `//visibility:public` and might result in adding dependencies that bazel would not allow.
-   * Always adds the direct dependency of a header, even if another dependency exists that provides that header with an indirection.
-This is by design, but maybe there should be an option to allow indirect dependencies up to N-levels apart ?

    You could call this a simple CC-target [`build_cleaner`][build_cleaner]...